EDD 630 Home EDD 630 Syllabus

 3. Participants

 Here, describe the target population and any other relevant stakeholders (teachers, parents, etc.).
-Explain important characteristics (e.g., fifth grade students in a large, public, urban elementary school; currently living on a family income below the poverty line; members of a publicly-run day care for working parents, etc.) but don’t list un-important ones (e.g., religious affiliation or race unless relevant).
+Explain important characteristics (e.g., fifth grade students in a large, public, urban elementary school; currently living on a family income below the poverty line; members of a publicly-run day care for working parents, etc.) but don’t list unimportant ones (e.g., religious affiliation or race unless relevant).
+Use “Participants” as the level 2 header for this sub-section.

 4. Procedure

 This section explains the steps one would take to conduct the intervention.
 Please write this section with enough detail and clarity that a naive but intelligent person could conduct your intervention with fidelity by what is written here.
 Also in this section, please discuss contingency plans for likely stumbling blocks, for example if a given student needs more help than you can give or if a part you’re not sure is going to work indeed doesn’t.
-This will probably be the longest section, and will probably be at least 500 words/2 pages long.
+This will probably be the longest section, and will probably be at least 750 words/3 pages long.
+“Procedure” is the level 2 header for this sub-section.

 5. Materials